 With your account details handy, download the app for your chosen VPN.

-Most users can download the ordinary app which is faster and more stable, but there is an option to go for OpenVPN which is more adapted to users from restricted countries like China, Saudi Arabia and United Arab Emirates.
+Most users can download the ordinary app via the App Store, which is faster and more stable, but some VPNs such as NordVPN offer an option to go for OpenVPN which is more adapted to users from restricted countries like China, Saudi Arabia and United Arab Emirates, and can work better on older Macs.

 Sign in to the VPN app

-You’ll be directed to the Mac App Store, where you may be asked to sign-in using your Apple ID after clicking 'Install App'.
+If you choose to download from the App Store, you may be asked to sign-in using your Apple ID after clicking 'Install App'.

 Allow the VPN to add configurations